keitamouss/project-capstone/README.md

 #### screenshots

-This folder contains all screenshots taken during creation of this project.
+Contains all screenshots taken during creation of this project.

 #### Dockerfile